MartinDavidWaller/RBNSpyBox/README.md

 https://www.arduino.cc/en/Main/Software

 For the purpose of this build the Windows version Arduino 1.8.8 was used.
+All default installation options were accepted.

+Next install the ESP32 board manager.

+- Open the Arduino IDE and navigate to File > Preferences.
+- Enter "https://dl.espressif.com/dl/package_esp32_index.json" into the box labelled "Additional Boards manager URLs:" then click the "OK" button.
+- Open the boards manager, navigate to Tools > Board > Boards Manager...
+- Search for ESP32 by typing "ESP32" into the top text box.
+- Cursor ove rthe "esp32" entry and click the "Install" button.
+This displayed version 1.0.1.

 ## SDCard